 COMMISSIONING OF NEW HEALTH SERVICES

-I believe my constituents deserve better than to see the gradual withdrawal of yet more services from their local area.
-I have established this petition, along with the support of Meriden councillors Tony Dicicco, Ken Allsopp and Diane Howell, to show the strength of feeling on these issues amongst the local residents.
+In September 2020, I established a petition for greater healthcare provision across Meriden constituency, along with the support of Meriden councillors Tony Dicicco, Ken Allsopp and Diane Howell, to show the strength of feeling on these issues amongst the local residents.

 Saqib Bhatti MBE MP